Industry and Society Need AI Clarity<span class=cs-invisible>:</span> <span class=cs-subtitle>The opportunity in today’s confused and divided AI landscape</span>

 - **Executives and other employees lack understanding, too.** Among senior decision-makers at US-based large enterprises, 23% are not even “somewhat familiar” with genAI as of 2025, according to a Wharton study.[^16] A Gartner survey, too, suggests that the C-suite’s comfort level with AI is weak: “very low” or “low” for 39%,” and “moderate” for 34%.[^17] Even among CIOs, only 44% are “AI-savvy” according to their own CEOs.[^18] You might think tech companies, in contrast, would have strong AI proficiency — but even in that industry, where KPMG fielded a survey to 230 US CEOs, fully 45% indicated their employees’ technical capability and skills are impeding AI roll-outs.[^19]

-- **Even when we believe we understand, we overestimate how well.** Hoping to gauge AI literacy, it’s common for an enterprise to field a survey to its workforce or for a consultancy to survey business professionals industry-wide — but the results are not reliable indicators of understanding.
-They typically rely on respondents rating their expertise themselves, not on objective testing (such as even simple multiple-choice questionnaires).
-Research has shown time and again that people tend to over-estimate their competence when self-evaluating.
-A widely cited meta-analysis of the research into this phenomenon concluded that “self-assessments of knowledge are only moderately related to cognitive learning and are strongly related to affective evaluation outcomes” (specifically motivation and satisfaction).[^20] This is especially true of AI because, as another study found, “people feel they understand complex phenomena with far greater precision, coherence, and depth than they really do.”[^21]
+- **Even when we believe we understand, we overestimate how well.** To gauge AI literacy, it’s common for an enterprise to field a survey to its workforce or for a consultancy to survey business professionals industry-wide.
+But they mostly rely on respondents rating their expertise themselves — and that’s unreliable.
+A widely cited meta-analysis concluded that “self-assessments of knowledge are only moderately related to cognitive learning and are strongly related to affective evaluation outcomes” (specifically motivation and satisfaction).[^20] This is especially true of AI because, as another study found, “people feel they understand complex phenomena with far greater precision, coherence, and depth than they really do.”[^21]

 ### GenAI worsens the confusion